gadepallavi/microsense/README.md

  1) operation [String] one of the operations available to be run
  2) readers [Array] an array of reader names that should begin running this operation
 - Considered some test cases and added validation to the page.
+- Made the page responsive so that if user changes the window height and width the page contains will adjust

 ## Getting Started